The Family Pig II

-Using your hands and antique cutlery, we will harvest two grass finished Texas Longhorn steers.
-We will transform one 30 day aged carcass into kitchen-sized cuts for your pots, pans, and ovens.
+Using your hands and antique cutlery, we will harvest two grass finished Dexters.
+We will transform one aged carcass into kitchen-sized cuts for the home’s pots, pans, and ovens.
 We will unknit the carcass without creating any waste.
 Our yield will be 100% of hanging weight in resolute distinction from the convention of wasting over half the harvest.
 The silhouette of the magnanimous bovine is our only parameter.

-Each student goes home with 10lbs of beef for the family table.
-These longhorns are artfully rotated on the cross timber prairie grasses of Oklahoma and never fed grain.
+These Dexters are artfully rotated on the cross timber prairie grasses of Oklahoma and never fed grain.

 “The confit pot is one of the most useful storage items in the French farmhouse kitchen.” -Elisabeth Luard